mah0001/metadata-editor-docs-v2/documenting_image.md

   |softwareImage       | Created by software | The digital image was created by computer software|

 - **`jobid`** Number or identifier for the purpose of improved workflow handling (control or tracking).
 This is a user created identifier related to the job for which the image is supplied.
-  Note: As this identifier references a job of the receiver’s workflow it must first be issued by the receiver, then transmitted to the creator or provider of the news object and finally added by the creator to this field.<br>
+  Note: As this identifier references a job of the receiver’s workflow it must first be issued by the receiver, then transmitted to the creator or provider of the news object and finally added by the creator to this field.

 - **`jobtitle`** The job title of the photographer (the person listed in `creatorNames`).
-The use of this element implies that the photographer information (`creatorNames` is not empty).<br>
+The use of this element implies that the photographer information (`creatorNames` is not empty).

 - **`source`** The name of a person or party who has a role in the content supply chain.
-The `source` can be different from the `creator` and from the entities listed in the Copyright Notice.<br>
+The `source` can be different from the `creator` and from the entities listed in the Copyright Notice.

 - **`locationsShown`** This block of elements is used to document the location shown in the image.
 This information should be provided with as much detail as possible.
-It contains elements that can be used to provide a "nested" description of the location, from a high geographic level (world region) down to a very specific location (city and sub-location within a city).<br>
+It contains elements that can be used to provide a "nested" description of the location, from a high geographic level (world region) down to a very specific location (city and sub-location within a city).
-  - **`name`** The full name of the location.<br>
+  - **`name`** The full name of the location.
-  - **`identifiers`** A globally unique identifier of the location shown.<br>
+  - **`identifiers`** A globally unique identifier of the location shown.
   - **`worldRegion`** The name of a world region.
-This element is at the first (top) level of the top-down geographical hierarchy.<br>
+This element is at the first (top) level of the top-down geographical hierarchy.
   - **`countryName`** The name of a country of a location.
-This element is at the second level of a top-down geographical hierarchy.<br>
+This element is at the second level of a top-down geographical hierarchy.
-  - **`countryCode`** The ISO code of the country mentioned in `countryName`.<br>
+  - **`countryCode`** The ISO code of the country mentioned in `countryName`.
   - **`provinceState`** The name of a sub-region of the country - for example a province or a state name.
-This element is at the third level of a top-down geographical hierarchy.<br>
+This element is at the third level of a top-down geographical hierarchy.
   - **`city`** The name of the city.
-This element is at the fourth level of a top-down geographical hierarchy.<br>
+This element is at the fourth level of a top-down geographical hierarchy.
   - **`sublocation`** The sublocation name could either be the name of a sublocation to a city or the name of a well known location or (natural) monument outside a city.
-This element is at the fifth (lowest) level of a top-down geographical hierarchy.<br>
+This element is at the fifth (lowest) level of a top-down geographical hierarchy.
-  - **`gpsAltitude`** The altitude in meters of a WGS84 based position of this location.<br>
+  - **`gpsAltitude`** The altitude in meters of a WGS84 based position of this location.
-  - **`gpsLatitude`** Latitude of a WGS84 based position of this location (in some cases, this information may be contained in the EXIF metadata).<br>
+  - **`gpsLatitude`** Latitude of a WGS84 based position of this location (in some cases, this information may be contained in the EXIF metadata).
-  - **`gpsLongitude`** Longitude of a WGS84 based position of this location (in some cases, this information may be contained in the EXIF metadata).<br><br>
+  - **`gpsLongitude`** Longitude of a WGS84 based position of this location (in some cases, this information may be contained in the EXIF metadata).

 - **`imageRating`** Rating of the image by its user or supplier.
 The value shall be -1 or in the range 0 to 5. -1 indicates "rejected" and 0 "unrated".
-If an explicit value is not provided, the default value is 0 will be assumed.<br>
+If an explicit value is not provided, the default value is 0 will be assumed.

 - **`supplier`** The supplier of the image (person or organization)
-  - **`name`** The name of the supplier of the image (person or organization).<br>
+  - **`name`** The name of the supplier of the image (person or organization).
   - **`identifiers`** The identifier for the most recent supplier of this image.
-This will not necessarily be the creator or the owner of the image.<br><br>
+This will not necessarily be the creator or the owner of the image.

 - **`copyrightNotice`** Contains any necessary copyright notice for claiming the intellectual property for this photograph and should identify the current owner of the copyright for the photograph.
 Other entities like the creator of the photograph may be added in the corresponding field.
 Notes on usage rights should be provided in "Rights usage terms".
 Example: ©2008 Jane Doe.
-If the copyright ownership must be expressed in a more controlled manner, use the fields "Copyright Owner", "Copyright Owner ID", "Copyright Owner Name" described below instead of the `copyrightNotice` element. <br>
+If the copyright ownership must be expressed in a more controlled manner, use the fields "Copyright Owner", "Copyright Owner ID", "Copyright Owner Name" described below instead of the `copyrightNotice` element.

 - **`copyrightOwners`** Owner or owners of the copyright in the licensed image, described in a structured format (as an alternative to the element `copyrightNotice` described above.
 This block serves the same purpose of identifying the rights holder/s for the image.
 The Copyright Owner, Image Creator and Licensor may be the same or different entities.
-  - **`name`** The name of the owner of the copyright in the licensed image.<br>
+  - **`name`** The name of the owner of the copyright in the licensed image.
-  - **`role`** The role the entity.<br>
+  - **`role`** The role the entity.
-  - **`identifiers`** The identifier of the owner of the copyright in the licensed image.<br><br>
+  - **`identifiers`** The identifier of the owner of the copyright in the licensed image.

 - **`usageTerms`** The licensing parameters of the image expressed in free-text.
 Enter instructions on how this image can legally be used.
-The PLUS fields of the IPTC Extension can be used in parallel to express the licensed usage in more controlled terms.<br>
+The PLUS fields of the IPTC Extension can be used in parallel to express the licensed usage in more controlled terms.

 - **`embdEncRightsExpr`** An embedded rights expression using a rights expression language which is encoded as a string.
 (Embedded Encoded Rights Expression (EERE) structure)
   - **`encRightsExpr`** Rights Expression Language ID.
-An identifier of the rights expression language used by the rights expression.<br>
+An identifier of the rights expression language used by the rights expression.
-  - **`rightsExprEncType`** The encoding type of the rights expression, identified by an IANA Media Type.<br>
+  - **`rightsExprEncType`** The encoding type of the rights expression, identified by an IANA Media Type.
-  - **`rightsExprLangId`** An embedded rights expression using any rights expression language.<br> @@@@ https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata#embedded-encoded-rights-expression-eere-structure
+  - **`rightsExprLangId`** An embedded rights expression using any rights expression language.  @@@@ https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata#embedded-encoded-rights-expression-eere-structure

 - **`linkedEncRightsExpr`** Link to Encoded Rights Expression.
-   - **`linkedRightsExpr`** The link to a web resource representing an encoded rights expression.<br>
+   - **`linkedRightsExpr`** The link to a web resource representing an encoded rights expression.
-   - **`rightsExprEncType`** The encoding type of the rights expression, identified by an IANA Media Type.<br>
+   - **`rightsExprEncType`** The encoding type of the rights expression, identified by an IANA Media Type.
-   - **`rightsExprLangId`** The identifer of the rights expression language used by the rights expression.<br><br>
+   - **`rightsExprLangId`** The identifer of the rights expression language used by the rights expression.

-- **`webstatementRights`** URL referencing a web resource providing a statement of the copyright ownership and usage rights of the image.<br><br>
+- **`webstatementRights`** URL referencing a web resource providing a statement of the copyright ownership and usage rights of the image.

-- **`instructions`** Any of a number of instructions from the provider or creator to the receiver of the image which might include any of the following: embargoes and other restrictions not covered by the "Rights Usage Terms" field; information regarding the original means of capture (scanning notes, colourspace info) or other specific text information that the user may need for accurate reproduction; additional permissions required when publishing; credits for publishing if they exceed the IIM length of the credit field.<br>
+- **`instructions`** Any of a number of instructions from the provider or creator to the receiver of the image which might include any of the following: embargoes and other restrictions not covered by the "Rights Usage Terms" field; information regarding the original means of capture (scanning notes, colourspace info) or other specific text information that the user may need for accurate reproduction; additional permissions required when publishing; credits for publishing if they exceed the IIM length of the credit field.

 - **`genres`** Artistic, style, journalistic, product or other genre(s) of the image (expressed by a term from any Controlled Vocabulary)
-  - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.<br>
+  - **`cvId`** The globally unique identifier of the Controlled Vocabulary the term is from.
-  - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.<br>
+  - **`cvTermName`** The natural language name of the term from a Controlled Vocabulary.
-  - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.<br>
+  - **`cvTermId`** The globally unique identifier of the term from a Controlled Vocabulary.
   - **`cvTermRefinedAbout`** Optionally enter a refinement of the 'about' relationship of the term with the content of the image.
 This must be a globally unique identifier from a Controlled Vocabulary.
-May be used to refine the generic about relationship. <br>
+May be used to refine the generic about relationship.

 - **`intellectualGenre`** A term to describe the nature of the image in terms of its intellectual or journalistic characteristics (for example "actuality", "interview", "background", "feature", "summary", "wrapup" for journalistic genres, or "daybook", "obituary", "press release", "transcript" for news category related genres.
-It is advised to use terms from a controlled vocabulary such as the [NewsCodes Scheme](http://cv.iptc.org/newscodes/genre) published by the IPTC under a Creative Commons Attribution (CC BY) 4.0 license.<br>
+It is advised to use terms from a controlled vocabulary such as the [NewsCodes Scheme](http://cv.iptc.org/newscodes/genre) published by the IPTC under a Creative Commons Attribution (CC BY) 4.0 license.

   | Genre              | Description                       |